Device to Cloud Getting Started Onboard Lwm2m Devices Step by step

 adeunis SERENITYNB-IoT LwM2M CO2 and VOC sensor from adeunis .

-Verify connection beween LwM2M device and D2C
+Verify connection between LwM2M device and Device to Cloud

-D2C GUI with list of devices and the timestamp of the last received message
+GUI with list of devices and the timestamp of the last received message

-D2C GUI with list of devices and the timestamp of the last received message
+GUI with list of devices and the timestamp of the last received message

 ----